GeorgeHany101/Contacts-List-Manager/README.md

-This OOP program enables you to save, edit and display a list of contacts including their name, phone no. and email.
+This OOP program enables the user to save, edit and display a list of contacts including their name, phone no. and email.
 Also saving them to a .txt file is an option.